OpalKo93/Python-RESTful-api-flask/README.md

 |  `sum` | `num1`: should be in number represented as string.<br /><br />`num2`: should be in number represented as string. |  **In case of no errors:**<br />the output will be JSON with two fields: `data`: the numbers before the calculation.<br />`result`: int array at the form of each digit is a cell in the array.<br /><br />**In case of error:**<br />`error`: the error message | The POST request:<br /> `{num1: 55, num2:30}`<br /><br />  The output:<br /> `{"data":["55","30"],"result":[8,3]}` |
 |  `mul` | `num1`: should be in number represented as string.<br /><br />`num2`: should be in number represented as string. | **In case of no errors:**<br />the output will be JSON with two fields: `data`: the numbers before the calculation.<br />`result`: int array at the form of each digit is a cell in the array.<br /><br />**In case of error:**<br />`error`: the error message | The POST request:<br /> `{num1: 5, num2:3}`<br /><br />  The output:<br /> `{"data":["5","3"],"result":[1,5]}` |

-## Challenges

--  Working with Flask framework
--  I was reminded through sources of information about the difference between POST and GET
--  Learned about unit testing
--  Learned how to Dockerize python project

 ## Docker Setup